Avoider-Enforcer star games: Enforcer's strategies

+Let $g$ be the maximal index such that $|I_g| > 0$ and $T(g)< k-2$ (there exists such an index since both inequalities hold for $g=0$).
+The next claim shows that as the game goes on after the $g$th round, more and more vertices of $A$-degree $k-1$ appear in the graph.

-\begin{proposition} After Avoider's $(g+l)$th move either Avoider's graph contains an $\cS_k$ or there are at least $l$ vertices in $I$ of $A$-degree $k-1$. \end{proposition}
+\begin{claim} For every $i \ge 0$, after Avoider's $(g+1+i)$th move either Avoider's graph contains an $\cS_k$ or there are at least $i$ vertices in $I_{g+i}$ of $A$-degree $k-1$. \end{claim}

-\begin{proof} Let $v_1,v_2,\dots,v_t$ denote the vertices of $I$ after the $g$th round with $A$-degree at most $k-3$ and let us write $m=\sum_{i=1}^t(k-2-d_{A_g}(v_i))$.
-If Avoider has not yet created an $\cS_k$, all vertices have $A$-degree at most $k-1$, thus after the $g$th round there are at least $m$ vertices in $I$ with $A$-degree $k-1$, as the average $A$-degree in $I_g$ is at least $k-2$.
-Since all edges claimed by Avoider have at least one endpoint in $I$, in every move after the $g$th but at most $m$ he creates a new vertex of $A$-degree $k-1$. \end{proof}
+\begin{proof} Let $v_1,\dots,v_t$ denote the vertices of $I_{g+1}$ with $A$-degree at most $k-3$ after the $(g+1)$st round, and let $m=\sum_{i=1}^t\left(k-2-d_{A_{g+1}}(v_i)\right)$.
+If Avoider has not yet created an $\cS_k$, all vertices have $A$-degree at most $k-1$, thus after the $(g+1)$st round there are at least $m$ vertices in $I_{g+1}$ with $A$-degree $k-1$, as the average $A$-degree in $I_{g+1}$ is at least $k-2$ by definition of $g$.
+Since all free edges have at least one endpoint in $I$, as long as Enforcer removes from $I$ only vertices of $A$-degree at most $k-2$, in every round after the $(g+1+m)$th the number of vertices of $A$-degree $k-1$ is increased, or an $\cS_k$ appears in Avoider's graph.
+If Enforcer removes from $I$ a vertex of $A$-degree at least $k-1$, then if the maximal degree in Avoider's graph is $k-1$ at that point, it will be increased to $k$ in Avoider's subsequent move (if such a move exists). \end{proof}